 UNBC's Co-operative Education (Co-op) program is an educational model that integrates a student's academic program with practical work experiences.
-In order to receive a Cooperative Education designation on their transcript, Students usually alternate academic and co-op work terms and are required to do the following:
+In order to receive a Cooperative Education designation on their transcript, students usually alternate academic and co-op work terms and are required to:

-- attend the required number of workshops as outlined by the UNBC Co-operative Education Student Handbook;
+- attend the required number of workshops outlined by the Co-op office;

-- end the Co-op program on an academic or parellel co-op work term prior to graduation.
+- end the Co-op program on an academic term prior to graduation.

 Admission to the Program